Influenced by the traditions of Bill Monroe, Flatt and Scruggs and the Grateful Dead,

 against hackers and waits dutifully on his wife, two kids and dog.

-Steve Joynes (fiddle, vocals) hails from a backwoods holler in
+Steve Joynes (fiddle) hails from a backwoods holler in

 Virginia.
 He's played fiddle in several Bay Area bluegrass bands including Down